Almondell & Calderwood Country Park

 Almondell & Calderwood Country Park is tucked out of sight in the valley of the River Almond between Broxburn and East Calder, Almondell & Calderwood Country Park is probably the best kept secret in West Lothian!

-IMPORTANT INFORMATION - Work is due to start on 24/08/20 until approximately 30/10/20.
-For your safety please follow the on-site signage and instructions:
+For your safety please follow the on-site signage and contractors' instructions:

 Based around two adjoining estates (Almondell and Calderwood) and with a history going back 340 million years to the time of the Carboniferous swamps, this area has much to offer its visitors.